MaximilianLombardo/cellxgene-docs/explorer/annotations.md

 For each user, annotations will be saved as follows:

-* Each user will be prompted to enter a name for their annotations the first time they create a new category.
+* Each user will be prompted to enter a name for their annotations the first time they create a new category
-* We also assign a unique identifier in the form of an 8-character suffix, `########`; this helps cellxgene identify their specific file to avoid overwriting others' work.
+* We also assign a unique identifier in the form of an 8-character suffix, `########`; this helps cellxgene identify their specific file to avoid overwriting others' work
 * Any annotations created in the application will be autosaved in `annotations-directory/name-########.csv`

 ### FAQ